 On September 11, VOICES participated as a benefiting partner at Cantor Fitzgerald Charity Day, which began in commemoration of the 658 Cantor Fitzgerald and 64 Eurobrokers employees lost in the 9/11 World Trade Center attacks.
 100% of the revenues raised on 9/11 are donated to the Cantor Fitzgerald Relief Fund, and to hundreds of charities around the world.
 Since its inception, Cantor has raised $147 million globally.

 On December 6, VOICES took part in ICAP Charity Day.
 Every year, ICAP gives away all of its global commission revenue for one day to numerous charities around the world.
 We were honored to be chosen to participate in this annual event with organizations dedicated to making a difference.
 Along with Mike Greenberg, other charity ambassadors included Evander Holyfield, Joe Namath, Patrick McEnroe, Mike Dempsey, and Michael Douglas.

 The Power of Many: Volunteers & Partnerships

-Our work at VOICES would not be possible without the generous donation of time, talent, and support provided by our volunteers, donors, and sponsors who share our commitment to helping those impacted by tragic events.
+Our work at VOICES is possible because of the generous donation of time, talent, and treasure provided by our volunteers, donors, and sponsors who share our commitment to helping those impacted by 9/11 and other tragedies.

 9/11 Memorial & Museum